UCL - University College London

 Calorimeter for proton therapy and radiography

 A key challenge in proton therapy is the measurement of the proton energy in the treatment room.
 The precise knowledge of proton energy is required for many applications in proton therapy, e.g. in proton Computed Tomography (proton CT) which is hoped to significantly reduce treatment planning uncertainties.
 In addition, an accurate energy measurement would also provide valuable quality assurance (QA) measurements of the treatment protons.

 This project sought to adapt existing technology for the precise measurement of proton energy in a clinical setting.
 A calorimeter based on plastic scintillator was developed by the UCL High Energy Physics group for the SuperNEMO experiment.
 Preliminary calculations and early experimental measurements indicate that such a SuperNEMO calorimeter achieves an energy resolution in the region of 1% for clinical proton energies.
-Further measurements will be made to fully characterise the performance of the detector.
-This will form the basis of the energy-measurement stage for a proton CT system.
+This formed the basis of the energy measurement stage for a proton CT system.